aaronedev/zen-floating-bookmarks/README.md

 ## Usage

-- Open bookmarks sidebar (Ctrl+Shift+B or View → Sidebar → Bookmarks)
+- Open bookmarks sidebar (Ctrl+B or View → Sidebar → Bookmarks)
 - The bookmarks panel will slide in as a floating overlay
 - Adjust position (left/right) in mod preferences